 Pouring room temperature water into a slow cooker that has not been heated up is perfectly fine.
 However, if you are pouring ice-cold water onto a ceramic pot, the pot will crack, making your slow cooker unusable and forcing you to spend money on a replacement.
 If you use filtered water from a refrigerator dispenser, try heating it up on the stove until it comes to room temp before filling your slow cooker.

-If you are cooking meat on a slow cooker, choose the lower temperature setting.
-Cooking meats on high makes them tougher, while meats cooked on low have that tenderness and flavor that you are looking for.
+If you are cooking meat in a slow cooker, choose the lower temperature setting.
+Cooking meats on the high temperature setting makes them tougher, while meats cooked on low have that tenderness and flavor that you are looking for.

 Why Should You Buy a Slow Cooker?